 Health care workers are in demand across British Columbia.
-If you are a physician, nurse, psychiatric nurse or allied health professional with a job offer from a public health authority, you may be eligible to apply to the BC PNP under the Skills Immigration - Healthcare Professional category.
+If you are a physician, nurse, psychiatric nurse, or allied health professional with a job offer from a public health authority, or if you are a midwife, you may be eligible to apply to the BC PNP under the Skills Immigration - Healthcare Professional category.